 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 U.S. Citizens can refer to the U.S. Department of State’s website for more information regarding passports.

 Semester/Year: U.S. passport holders do not apply for a student visa prior to departure.
 You will have to prepare documents to present to Irish Immigration when entering the country.
 Once on-site you are required to apply for an immigration card (generally you will have 30 days to register but it can be less depending on the date stamped upon entry).
 This process includes providing proof of medical insurance, a letter from USAC, UCC acceptance letter, and your UCC ID Card.
 The International Office in Cork will assist you with the necessary steps during your on-site orientation.

-Summer: US citizens are not required to apply for a visa in advance or register for an immigration card upon arrival.
-Instead, USAC will provide you with a letter to give to the immigration officer when you pass through immigration as you enter Ireland at the start of your program.
-You will receive a visa stamp in your passport to cover the program dates.
+Summer: U.S. citizens are not required to apply for a visa in advance or register for an immigration card upon arrival.
+Instead, you will receive a visa stamp in your passport to cover the program dates.

 Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
 Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.